u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 ### External Access
 - By whatever means at your disposal give the externally-visible IP address of the `ubxlib` test system's router a DNS address on the public internet.
 For instance, you might use a service such as [noip](https://www.noip.com/), with the router running the necessary dynamic DNS client (most routers support this).

-- With that done, on the router, set up port forwarding so that requests arriving on the WAN side for port 443 are forwarded to the same port on the LAN-side address of the Jenkins machine.
-If the WAN-side of your router is behind a firewall, see #tunnelling.

 - Obtain a private key for the Jenkins machine and get it signed by a CA by running Certbot in a Docker container as follows:

 ```